lorenzovan/Transition-risk---computational-model/README.md

 ## 📊 Data & Results Structure

 The results and analysis are structured to allow for both regional and global assessments of the transition risk add-on.
+The code define the results for each region included in LIMITS database and allows for a comparison between different IAM model/ scenario combinations.

 ### Regional Analysis